anomaly/github-secrets-cli/README.md

 ghs provides a command line interface to manage GitHub Secrets for your projects.

 _Note:_ You will need a GitHub Personal Access Token with the `repo` scope.
 Detailed [instructions available in their docs](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
+You can [Click Here](https://github.com/settings/tokens/new?scopes=repo&description=GitHub%20Secrets%20CLI) to quickly set up a key with the required permissions.

 <!-- toc -->
 * [Usage](#usage)